Broadwater, Gold Coast, Queensland

 With over 57 kilometres of ocean-kissed coastline and beaches patrolled year-round, the Gold Coast is a water lover’s paradise.
 Live oceanside for the week and let coastal vibes and daily dips soothe your soul.
 If salt water isn’t your thing, take a dip in the Currumbin Rockpools, one of the Gold Coast’s best kept secrets.
 The rockpools are only a 40-minute drive from Surfers Paradise and the perfect spot for a freshwater swim and picnic on a grassy riverbank.
 Close by, Cougal Cascades in the Currumbin Valley offer free access, a natural waterslide and crystal-clear waters.
 Springbrook National Park is a bucket-list destination for waterfall chasing.
 Marvel at the natural spectacle of Twin Falls or keep fit with a four-kilometre round circuit rainforest hike to Purling Brook Falls.

-There is always something new and interesting to see at the Gold Coast City Gallery, which is moving to its new home at the Cultural Precinct before GC2018.
-Enjoy free entry to the region’s culture and creativity hub and meander through a collection of more than 4,000 significant contemporary and traditional art works.
+There is always something new and interesting to see at the Home of the Arts (HOTA) Gallery.
+Enjoy free entry to the Gallery – the region’s culture and creativity hub and meander through a collection of more than 4,000 significant contemporary and traditional art works.
+HOTA is a new cultural precinct complete with an iconic Surfers Paradise backdrop, outdoor stage and spectacular outdoor program.

 More articles like this